 Tennis is a major sport for both boys and girls with county and national competitions being entered each year.
 There are a number of county players throughout the school, with many ranked in the top 10 in the country for their age group.

 Students are offered the opportunity to improve their tennis skills through group lessons, games lessons and private tennis tuition.
 The more advanced students are picked for the teams and attend New Hall Tennis Academy sessions on a weekly basis.
-The coaching programme is led by our Head of Tennis, Mr Mark Crick.

 Students have the chance to develop their tennis skills in a unique setting.
 New Hall tennis facilities include 10 floodlit tennis courts and, in the Trinity Term, an additional 12 floodlit Astro courts which allow for play all year round.